-Crappie Fishing North TexasCrappie fishing in North Texas is taking off in recent years and for good reason.
+Crappie fishing in North Texas is taking off in recent years and for good reason.
 These fish taste amazing and it isn’t difficult to find good recipes, but that’s for another day.
 These fish are also extremely fun to catch and don’t require all the expensive rods, technology, and baits either.
-Fishing for crappie also provides an amazing opportunity to make memories fishing with your kids and family youngins, especially out with a Lake Ray Roberts fishing guide!
+Fishing for crappie also provides an amazing opportunity to make memories fishing with your kids and family youngins, especially out with a your favorite North Texas fishing guide!
 While finding them in often fluctuating water conditions can sometimes be difficult, once you know their pattern and where they’re schooling you can consistently put them in the boat.

-Know Your Dinner, a Crappie Slap
+Know Your Dinner, a Crappie Slab

-Let's begin by looking at what crappies are.
+Lets understand what crappies are.
 We often see black and white crappie species in most photos online and while out crappie fishing in North Texas.
 Black crappie having dark blotches all over their body and white crappie having dark bar patterns down their body.
 We are now beginning to see black nose or “mohawk” crappies, which are a genetic variation of the black crappie.
 It sure was fun the first time I pulled a black nose crappie out and asked my buddy, “what in the world is this”?
 The average crappie will weigh between ½ to 2 lbs ranging between 5 to 13 inches and the occasional and highly sought after 3 lb monster crappie.
 Crappies are extremely social and often found in large schools.
 Making them a blast to catch with kids, because when you find one you are often able to find many on Lake Ray Roberts.
 In Texas we often begin seeing crappie spawning in late March or early April, but this is often dependent on water parameters.
 Is the temperature changing often?
 Are all these damned North Texas lakes letting out water and changing water levels?
 These changes may push back the timeline for your lake’s spawn.
 Your local favorite crappie fishing guide should be able to help you get on these fish still!

 Prior to spawn you will often see very large females roaming or around structure in deeper water.
 The males will then begin moving towards more shallow water in preparation for females to come in.
 When it’s time to spawn the females make their move to the shallows as well, which is when most anglers swear that it’s the best time of the year to catch crappie.
 Although often a misconception, because with a boat you can snipe them at any depths.
-The reason crappie spawn is so exciting, is because anglers on land can easily catch them as well.
+The reason the annual crappie spawn is so exciting, is because anglers on land can easily catch them as well.
 You will literally find these fish right up within 1 to 3 feet of water near weeds and shallow structure.
-Following the spawn, you will often find the much slimmer females back on deeper timber.
-When targeting these fish, it’s important to take inventory of what you’re catching and at what depths.
-If you’re catching a lot of post spawn females who haven’t moved back out to deeper water yet, you may want to begin looking at deeper timber in a couple days.
-If you’re catching a ton of smaller males in the shallow, but no females, then you may be ahead of the spawn and need to move back out to the deeper timber or flats if you're chasing those larger females.
+Our article on crappie spawning behavior will best equip you to target these slabs, so be sure to check it out!

 The Crappie Fishing Pole Basic Setup

 on big schools of crappies so the kids can wear themselves out reeling and unhooking slabs all day.
 In fact that’s why I'm a Lake Ray Roberts fishing guide in the first place.
 The similar memories I made growing up fishing on Lake Ray Roberts with family and friends, chasing our limit every weekend.
 Now I get to take out other families and help others put as many crappies in the live well as possible.
 There is something about the accessibility and ability for anyone to catch these fish, which make crappie a species quickly growing in popularity and a Texas favorite.